yuvalyitz/yuvalyitz.github.io/_teaching/foundation_of_algorithms_and_complexity.md

 location: "Beer-Sheva, Israel"
 ---

 ### Course overview
-This introductory course in algorithms and computational complexity covers sorting algorithms, data structures for efficient search, and fundamental graph algorithms.
+This introductory course in algorithms and computational complexity is taught by Prof. [Danny Hermelin](https://cris.bgu.ac.il/en/persons/dan-hermelin/).
+It covers sorting algorithms, data structures for efficient search, and fundamental graph algorithms.
 The final part of the course is devoted to the **P vs NP** question - one of the most profound open problems in computer science.
 Students learn to design algorithms using generic paradigms for combinatorial problems and to analyze their **time complexity** formally.

 ### Course materials